 Architect Kerry Hill’s suites are sleek and contemporary, but display a deep respect for Malaysian culture.
 Laid out like traditional kampung (village) dwellings with a bathroom and a bedroom connected via a terrace with a pool.
 Filled with Malaysian carvings and paintings, floral songket fabrics and jazzy batik prints, plus locally made ceramics and glassware, there’s an air of authenticity to them that also reflects the country’s modernity.
 The Oceanfront Suites are named justly, as they’re nose to nose with the South China Sea, while other suites are set further back or shrouded in rainforest.
 But, Villa One is the most impressive by far, set on its own expansive plot with a private slice of beach, a complex of four bedrooms, sociable terraces and lounging spaces, a 27-metre pool, two kitchens, dining room, study and more still.
 You might find it hard to let go of the personal butler that comes with each suite here – they’ll lay out lunch, pack you picnics, schedule your activities, plan parties, mix up sundowners and even run you a romantic bath (he won’t be present for it, obvs).

 The hotel has an eye for symmetry and photogenic scenes, and the pool is its centrepiece.
 After the informal check-in, the first thing you see is its glossy blue expanse cantilevered out through a break in the trees, reaching towards the first glint of sea.
 A welcome sight indeed.
 It’s a decent 50 metres, but there is the illusion that you could simply swim over and on and on… On each side is a bank of shaded sunloungers and there’s a submerged podium to bask on.
-Alternatively get your laps in at Ember Beach Club, where the (charged) day-beds lie low in the water so you can slink in and out.
+Alternatively get your laps in at Ember Beach Club, open from 9am to 6pm (10pm on Sunday and Monday), where the (charged) day-beds lie low in the water so you can slink in and out.

 The spectacular 300-year-old tree, around which seven spa pavilions (some for couples) and a lily-spotted reflecting pool are laid out, feels like a good augur of longevity.
 A few centuries might be a stretch, but the therapists here will do all in their power to keep you as youthful and vivacious as possible.
 For example, you’re welcomed with herbal tea, but you could kick things off with a bio-energetic check-up, nutritional consult, stress tests, cardiorespiratory fitness assessment, or body-composition analysis (each charged).
 Intense, sure, but relaxation using all-natural Chenot potions is imminent – masseurs use deep strokes, stretches and even suction to soothe; estheticians can wrap, scrub and smooth out cellulite; and your emotional wellbeing is nurtured via yoga with a view, mindfulness sessions and neuro-acoustic practices.
 And nail-pro Bastien Gonzalez will give you glamorous tips and toes.
 Depending on what you want to get out of your stay (a little slimming there, some mental brightening, to chill out to a near-comatose state), treatments can be combined into one- to three-day packages.
 There’s also a steam room, cooling pool and a relaxation pavilion where the views are a powerful tonic.
 And there’s more to eye up in the huge gym, which has a studio for the likes of Pilates or all kinds of yoga (including aerial).
 Plus all manner of Technogym equipment (Kinesis stations, cardio and resistance kit); bulk up a work-out with a cardiorespiratory, metabolic-rate or posture assessment.